Khosrow Mirza

-Prince Khosrow Mirza Qajar (شاهزاده خسرو میرزا قاجار; 1813 – 21 October 1875) was the seventh son of Abbas Mirza and grandson of Fath-Ali Shah, King of Iran.
+Prince Khosrow Mirza Qajar (شاهزاده خسرو میرزا قاجار; 1813 – 21 October 1875) was the seventh son of Abbas Mirza and grandson of Fath-Ali Shah Qajar, shah of Iran.

-Khosrow Mirza is best known for his "Apology Mission" to the Russian Empire after the murder of Alexander Griboyedov by peasants and for the gifting of Shah diamonds to Nicholas I. His travelogue details his travels and experiences in Russia.
+After the death of Alexander Griboyedov, Russian diplomat in Tehran, by the hands of Iranian culprits, Khosrow Mirza was assigned by his father, the Crown Prince Abbas Mirza, to an apology mission to the Russian Empire.
+In April 1829, the prince delivered Iran's apology to Tsar Nicholas I, and granted the Shah diamond the Tsar.
+His travelogue details his travels and experiences in Russia.
 After his return to Iran, he was appointed as an advisor of his father Abbas Mirza, and as a financial advisor for Iran's Khorasan province.

-After the death of his father, Fath-Ali Shah appointed Khosrow Mirza's elder brother Mohammad Mirza as Crown prince.
-After the Shah's death, although Khosrow was on good terms with him, he and his brother Djahangir Mirza were imprisoned in a castle in Ardabil on Mohammad Mirza's orders.
+After the death of Abbas Mirza in 1833, Khosrow Mirza's elder brother Mohammad Mirza became the Crown Prince, who would then inherit the throne from Fath-Ali Shah, their grandfather.
+As Abbas Mirza's favourite son, he posed the threat for the Shah and was imprisoned along with another of his brothers, Djahangir Mirza, in a castle in Ardabil on Mohammad Mirza's orders.
 In the first days of Mohammad Shah's reign, he blinded both of his brothers to prevent them from becoming pretenders to the throne.
-After Qa'em-Maqam was killed, Khosrow Mirza found a chance to escape from prison and was appointed as the royal financial administrator and later fought in Mohammad Shah's expedition of Herat.
-He spent the last years of his life in Hamadan and died on 21 October 1875.
+Khosrow Mirza was eventually released from the prison, and after spending his life with a number of his family in Hamadan, died on 21 October 1875.

 Early life

 Prince Khosrow Mirza was born in early 1813 in the Shams ol Emareh palace at Tabriz.
 His mother Khurde Khanum was a daughter of a Turkmen Bey.
 Khosrow Mirza spent his childhood with his mother and later with his three brothers Djahangir Mirza, Ahmad Mirza and Mostafa Gholi Mirza.
 He was Abbas Mirza's favourite son.
-At age of seven, Khosrow Mirza was entrusted to his uncle Hussein-Ali Bey; he was trained to ride and wield weapons.
-From the age of nine, Khosrow Mirza began to study Arabic and Azerbaijani languages, various sciences, the works of the great poets of the East and the rules of decency.
-He found he had outstanding abilities in sciences and was considered the best rider in his father's court.
+Aged seven, Khosrow Mirza was entrusted to his uncle Hussein-Ali Bey; he was trained to ride and wield weapons.
+From the age of nine, Khosrow Mirza began to study Arabic and Azerbaijani languages, various sciences, the works of the great poets of the East and the princely etiquette.
+He was a fast learner and the ablest rider in his father's court.